grandady/salesdata_Exploration/README.md

 5. Sales Order Date: The date when the order was placed.
 Useful for tracking sales trends and performance over time.

-6. Status: Current status of the order (e.g., shipped, pending, cancelled).
+6. Status: Current status of the order (e.g., shipped, pending, canceled).
 Critical for order management and customer service.

 7. Quarter ID: Identifies the fiscal quarter in which the order was placed.
 Helps in quarterly sales analysis and reporting.